jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![A deployed app using fully configured Pipeline][50]

 In this tutorial, you configure a single deployment stage.
-If you want more stages, for example, to have separate instances for testing and production, use multistage deployment capability in DevOps Services.
+If you want more stages, for example, to have separate instances for testing and production, use multistage deployment in DevOps Services.
 To learn more, watch this short video:

 <iframe width="560" height="315" src="//www.youtube.com/embed/5jdKL8VZgP0?rel=0" frameborder="0" allowfullscreen></iframe>